Galerkin reduced order model for two-dimensional Rayleigh-B\'enard convection: Introduction

-In this work, reduced-order models (ROMs) for two-dimensional RB convection with no-slip walls are obtained via Galerkin projection.
-Two different projection approaches are considered.
-Firstly, two independent modal bases for temperature and velocity are used.
-This approach, referred to as uncoupled, is compared to the coupled projection strategy, where a single orthogonal basis is used to project the equations.
-In this case, the modal basis includes a temperature and a velocity component that are scaled by the same amplitude coefficient.
-The orthogonal modal bases for each of these projection strategies are obtained numerically as the eigenvalues of the controllability Gramian of the linearized equations.
-An energy-based inner product is used to derive the adjoint equations for the linear system, which are later used to compute the Gramians.
-This method allows for the application of non-slip boundary conditions that are easy to reproduce in experiments.
-ROMs with different degrees of freedom are generated and compared to DNS results for both projection strategies.
-Comparison with DNS results is established in terms of total heat flux, mean profiles, large-scale flow structures, bifurcation diagrams and energy spectra.
-The objective is to demonstrate that ROMs can serve as DNS-surrogates over a wide range of Rayleigh numbers.
-These results set the stage for the future use of RB ROMs in observation, control and optimization applications.
-While 3D effects can be important in RB convection, two-dimensional simulations capture the essential dynamics of pattern formation, bifurcations, and heat transport mechanisms~\citep{van2013comparison}.
-Moreover, 2D configurations allow for extensive parametric studies at a reduced computational cost, making them valuable for ROM development and validation. {Although this is not carried out here, an extension of the ROM formulation for a 3D setting is straightforward.}
+In this work, we develop reduced-order models for two-dimensional RB convection with no-slip walls via Galerkin projection using controllability modes.
+Two projection strategies are systematically compared.
+In the uncoupled approach, independent modal bases for temperature and velocity are used, following the classical Galerkin tradition.
+In the coupled approach, RB equations are projected onto a single orthogonal basis combining velocity and temperature components scaled by a common amplitude coefficient.
+For both strategies, the orthogonal bases are obtained numerically as eigenfunctions of the controllability Gramian of the linearized equations, enabling no-slip boundary conditions without requiring DNS snapshots.
+ROMs with varying degrees of freedom are validated against DNS in terms of total heat flux, mean profiles, large-scale flow structures, bifurcation diagrams and energy spectra.
+The objective is to demonstrate that these ROMs can serve as DNS surrogates over a wide range of Rayleigh numbers, setting the stage for future applications in state observation, control and optimization.
+In our companion paper~\cite{flores2026state}, we demonstrate a practical application of these ROMs for state estimation.
+The model is combined with an extended Kalman filter (EKF) to track the evolution of the system state across different dynamical regimes from sparse measurements.
+While 3D effects can be important in RB convection, two-dimensional simulations capture the essential dynamics of pattern formation, bifurcations, and heat transport mechanisms~\cite{van2013comparison}.
+Moreover, 2D configurations allow for extensive parametric studies at a reduced computational cost, making them valuable for ROM development and validation.
+Although this is not carried out here, an extension of the ROM formulation for a 3D setting with two periodic directions is straightforward.